SMUS 2024 Keynote Speakers

 1994.
 In Whose Image?
 Urban Practices and Political Islam in Sudan.
 Chicago; London: University of Chicago Press.

-“Spatial Methods for City in Uncertain Future” (Tentative Title)
+“Spatial Methods for Cities in an Uncertain Future”

 July 28, 2024 Keynote